Skip to main content

 • In this scenario, an operator might have a Featured Tag called Visitor Information, and then several Objects that represent details of importance to visitors (i.e. Hours and Admission).

-• This allows the Content Block for the Object to be used as well, for housing more information and outside links (i.e. ticketing link, etc).
+• This allows the Content Blocks for the Object to be used as well, for housing more information and outside links (i.e. ticketing link, etc).

 • A Featured Tag can be used to curate a grouping of objects intended for children and families.